byung1211/cpnt262-a4/README.md

 ### Comment

-- For better user experience, I have chosen to use the readline module to get user inputs.
+- For better user experience, I have chosen to use a third party library that is readline-sync module to get user inputs synchronously in the event driven readline logic.